California Driver Handbook - Alcohol and Drugs

 The completion of a DUI program is required for all DUI convictions.

 Second and subsequent DUI convictions result in increased penalties, including a two-year suspension or a revocation of up to four years.
-After you complete a prescribed period of your suspension/revocation and either enroll in, or complete a portion of, a DUI program, you may obtain a restricted license to drive anywhere necessary, if you:
+After you complete a prescribed period of your suspension/revocation and either enroll in, or complete a portion of, a DUI program, you may obtain a restricted driver license to drive anywhere necessary, if you:

 - Install an IID on your vehicle.